turbopape/milestones/README.md

 themselves, actually, the tasks definition must be a directed non cyclical graph.

-Tasks (that are not milestones) without resource-ids won't be scheduled.Maybe we'll issue a warning for such tasks.
+Tasks (that are not milestones) without resource-ids won't be scheduled.
+Those will be reported as erroneous.

 Special tasks with  :is-milestone "whatever" are milestones, they are assigned a random user and a duration 1, so they can enter the computation like ordinary tasks.